EXIT-kr/Survey2me/README.md

-# React ES6 Sass Boilerplate
+# Survey2me React Client Repository
 This repository will help you to make New React Project with ES6 and Sass

 ## Application